Black-Phoenix/CUDA-MLP/INSTRUCTIONS_CHARACTER_RECOGNITION.md

 # CUDA - Character Recognition

 **Summary:** For this homework assignment, you'll be implementing a small neural network for recognizing characters from very simplified black and white images.We've given you the bitmap compression methods; however, a lot of the rest of the neural network implementation is up to you.

-We have provided an explanation of steps to create a fully functioning network with a few perceptron layers; however, if you'd like to make your implementation more detailed, feel free to do so.
-Make sure to speak with the TAs if you have ideas for extra credit or would like to go more in depth with your approach.
+*Note: We have provided an explanation of steps to create a fully functioning network with a few perceptron layers; however, if you'd like to make your implementation more detailed, feel free to do so.
+Make sure to speak with the TAs if you have ideas for [extra credit](#Optional-Extra-Credit) or would like to go more in depth with your approach.*

 ## Part 0: Build